Ronald Acuña Jr. Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.
+- The Phillies pitching staff is fourth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Phillies have the 23rd-ranked team ERA across all MLB pitching staffs (4.58).
+- The Phillies' 4.66 team ERA ranks 24th across all league pitching staffs.

-- Phillies pitchers combine to give up 48 home runs (one per game), the sixth-fewest in baseball.
+- Phillies pitchers combine to give up the eighth-fewest home runs in baseball (51 total, 1.0 per game).

-- The righty's most recent time out came on Saturday against the Chicago Cubs, when he tossed seven innings, surrendering two earned runs while giving up four hits.
+- The right-hander's last appearance came on Sunday against the Chicago Cubs, when he went 5 1/3 scoreless innings while giving up two hits.

+- The 30-year-old has an ERA of 5.79, with 8.1 strikeouts per nine innings, in 10 games this season.
+Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.